PostgREST/postgrest/docs/tutorials/tut1.rst

   Epoch time is defined as the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), January 1st 1970, minus the number of leap seconds that have taken place since then.

 To observe expiration in action, we'll add an :code:`exp` claim of five minutes in the future to our previous token.
 First find the epoch value of five minutes from now.
-In psql run this:
+In :code:`psql` run this:

 .. code-block:: postgres